GSR: A Generalized Symbolic Regression Approach: Experimental Results

 We highlight the strengths of GSR on the new SymSet benchmark problem set, and show the benefits of searching for expressions of the form $g(y) = f(\mathbf{x})$ instead of $y = f(\mathbf{x})$.
 Typical expressions, with exact symbolic equivalence, recovered by GSR are shown in Appendix Table \ref{SymSetexactexpr}.
 The key feature of GSR lies in its ability to recover expressions of the form $g(y) = f(\mathbf{x})$.
 To better highlight the benefits offered by this feature, we disable it by constraining the search space in GSR to expressions of the form $y = f(\mathbf{x})$ (which is the most critical ablation).
 We refer to this special version of GSR as s-GSR.
 Note that most of the SymSet expressions cannot be exactly recovered by s-GSR (i.e. they can only be approximated).
-We compare the performance of GSR against s-GSR on the SymSet benchmarks in terms of accuracy and runtime (see Table \ref{tablesymset}).
+We compare the performance of GSR against s-GSR on the SymSet benchmarks in terms of accuracy and runtime (\mbox{see Table \ref{tablesymset}}).
 The results clearly show that GSR is faster than s-GSR, averaging \mbox{around $2$ minutes} per run on the SymSet benchmarks compared to $2.27$ minutes for s-GSR (i.e. $\sim 11\%$ runtime improvement).
 In addition, GSR is more accurate than s-GSR by two orders of magnitude.
 This is due to the fact that GSR exactly recovers the SymSet expressions across most of the runs, while s-GSR only recovers approximations for most of these expressions.
-This reflects the superiority of GSR over s-GSR, which demonstrates the benefits of learning \mbox{expressions of the form $g(y) = f(\mathbf{x})$ in SR tasks.}
+This reflects the superiority of GSR over s-GSR, which demonstrates the benefits of learning expressions of the form $g(y) = f(\mathbf{x})$ in SR tasks.
+We further compare GSR against several strong SR methods with similar (or better) expression ability.
+In particular, we experiment on SymSet with NGGPPS, PSTree, PySR, and gplearn (see Table \ref{tablesymset}).
+GSR is more accurate than all these methods by three orders of magnitude, which further demonstrates the advantage of our proposed approach.
+As for the runtime, PSTree is the fastest method, averaging around 16 seconds per run on the SymSet expressions, while maintaining solid accuracies.
+This comes as no surprise given its state-of-the-art performance on SRBench datasets \citep{ la2021contemporary}.